"Alien Technology Near Your Neighbor"

 Monitors

-The Amiga 500 can be connected to TVs, RGB monitors, 15-kHz VGA monitors, or even modern HDMI monitors with the right video upscaling hardware.
+The Amiga 500 can be connected to TVs, RGB monitors, 15-kHz VGA monitors, or even modern HDMI monitors (with video upscaling hardware).

 - Commodore monitors (1084, etc.) and other RGB monitors (Philips CM 8833, etc.)